aiven/devportal/docs/products/kafka/howto/kafka-tiered-storage-get-started.rst

 Get started with tiered storage for Aiven for Apache Kafka®
 ====================================================================

 Aiven for Apache Kafka®'s tiered storage expands storage beyond local disks.
-It stores frequently accessed data on faster tiers and less active data on cost-effective, slower tiers, ensuring both performance and cost efficiency are optimized.
+It stores frequently accessed data on the faster tier and less active data on cost-effective, the slower tier, ensuring both performance and cost efficiency are optimized.

 For an in-depth understanding of tiered storage, how it works, and its benefits, see `Tiered Storage in Aiven for Apache Kafka®`.